-Section 3.20.
-Resolutions of the Board.
-The Executive Director shall create and maintain a printed and electronic record of all resolutions adopted by the Board, the “Log of Resolutions”, as further prescribed in Sections 4.10 and 7.03.
-The Log of Resolutions shall provide a synopsis of each resolution adopted by the Board, record and reflect the positive and negative vote tabulation and abstentions, and the date of adoption.
+Section 3.19.
+Resolutions of the Board of Directors.
+The Executive Director shall create and maintain a printed and electronic record of all resolutions adopted by the Board of Directors, the “Log of Resolutions”, as further prescribed in Sections 4.10 and 7.03.
+The Log of Resolutions shall provide a synopsis of each resolution adopted by the Board of Directors, record and reflect the positive and negative vote tabulation and abstentions, and the date of adoption.
 An unabridged copy of each adopted Resolution bearing the date of adoption and acknowledgement with the original signature of the Chair shall be included in the Log of Resolutions.

-Section 3.21.
+Section 3.20.
 Executive Session.
-The Board may meet in a closed session (“Executive Session”) to which only invited persons may attend.
+The Board of Directors may meet in a closed session (“Executive Session”) to which only invited persons may attend.

-Section 3.22.
+Section 3.21.
 Proxies.
-At any meeting of the Board, a Director entitled to vote may vote by proxy executed in writing.
+At any meeting of the Board of Directors, a Director entitled to vote may vote by proxy executed in writing.
 Each proxy shall be valid only for the specific meeting for which the proxy is given.

-Section 3.23.
+Section 3.22.
 Alternate Representatives.
-With the exception of the Executive Director, each Director may designate one (1) alternate representative, who shall be associated with the same Member as the Director and serve as a professional or executive employee of such Member.
-When so designated by the Director, and upon prior notice of such designation having been provided to either the Chair or the Executive Director, such alternate representative shall represent said Director at a meeting of the Board, wherein such alternate representative shall exercise the same rights, privileges and responsibility as said Director solely for purposes of that meeting.
+With the exception of the Executive Director, each Director may designate one (1) alternate representative, who shall be associated with the same Member organization as the Director and serve as a professional or executive employee of such Member organization.
+When so designated by the Director, and upon prior notice of such designation having been provided to either the Chair or the Executive Director, such alternate representative shall represent said Director at a meeting of the Board of Directors, wherein such alternate representative shall exercise the same rights, privileges and responsibility as said Director solely for purposes of that meeting.

 ARTICLE IV – OFFICERS